Articles:

 -

-Spam filters — the email has been marked as spam
+Spam filters – the email went to spam

 -